JacobLetko/GitStuff/README.md

 # GitStuff

-- this is just a small project for making using git faster and eiser
+- this is just a small project to make using git faster and easier
-- you need to have git bash installed and thats it
+- you need to have git bash installed on the computer you are using
-- this is using windows bat files to do everything with git
+- I use windows bat files to do everything with git
-- just drag the folder into project click on setup for future updates
+- just drag the folder into project click on setup
-- you can now use any bat file you want
+- Click on update everynow and then if I change anything